gggliuye/VIO/docs/deepblue/LM.rst

 solveFrameByPnP
 ~~~~~~~~~~~~~~~~~
+In the **SFM Feature** class, saved all the observation of this point.
+Retrieve these observation, find the processing frame id to collect 3d and 2d infomation.

-use opencv sove pnp method to solve pose (none RANSAC).
+Then use opencv sove pnp method to solve pose (none RANSAC).

 triangulateTwoFrames
 ~~~~~~~~~~~~~~~~~~~~~~~
-triangulate all the correspoding points between two frames, and set these 3d values to a vector of **SFM Feature**.
+Use **SFM Feature** to collect matching infomation.
+Triangulate all the correspoding points between two frames, and set these 3d values to a vector of SFM Feature (by **overwriting**).

 construct
 ~~~~~~~~~~~~
 Main process of this class.
-Use global struction from motion method to initialize the map.
+Use global struction from motion method to initialize the map. ("l" is actually "l+1" in the source code, to simplify keep "l")

+**init**:

+* Create array to save all camera poses (boost::shared_array for armeabi-v7a ndk to not getting any error).
+* Initialize two camera view: the lth and the last.
+Set the lth camera pose as identity, and set the last pose by giving relative transform(current frame to lth frame) as input.

+**triangulate points and solve PnP for frames** :

+* Triangulate lth frame with the current frame.
+* Solve PnP lth to (current-1) frames, and triangulate each of them with the current frame.
+* Triangulate all other frames with the 1st frame.
+* Solve PnP for the 1st frame to (l-1)th frame, and triangulate each of them with the lth frame.
+* Triangulate all other points (by the first and the last observation)
+* if any of the upper PnP failed, return false (initialization failed)

+**Global BA**:

+* Fully BA : fail -> initialization failed; success -> assign quaternion and translation.